zer0Kerbal/FieldTrainingLab/docs/ManualInstallation.md

 [Home](./index.md)

-This mod adds a training center in the science laboratory.
-Paying science points gets kerbals experience.
+This addon provides training for your kerbalnauts by adding a training center to all science laboratories.
+Training consumes Time and Electric Charge.
 For Kerbal Space Program.

 ## Installation Instructions